 Public Holidays in Mexico

-With enchanting attractions offering plenty of sightseeing opportunities, Mexico has consistently proven to be one of the most popular holiday destinations in the world and for many a good reason.
-With its exotic sandy beaches, blue waters and warm climate, extraordinary history and diverse landscapes, there is something for just about every kind of traveller in this vibrant and colourful country.
-With so much to see and do, it would take a few months, if not years, to explore and discover all that this magical country has to offer.
+With enchanting attractions offering plenty of sightseeing opportunities, Mexico has consistently proven to be one of the most popular holiday destinations in the world and for good reason.
+With its exotic sandy beaches, blue waters and warm climate, extraordinary history and diverse landscapes, it would take a few months, if not years, to explore and discover all that this magical country has to offer.

 Spend a few days wandering round the ancient Mayan and Aztec pyramids and ruins, explore the deserts and swamps, marvel at the rainforests and discover a few of the 176 species of orchid along the way, or navigate an eco-tour by mountain bike, jeep, kayak or horseback.
-The 58 National Parks conserving indigenous fauna and flora are enough to keep any eco-warrior dazzled and, boasting the most species of birds in the whole of North America, Mexico is a bird-watcher's paradise.
-Marine life is in abundance off these tropical shores and the (Gray Whale National Park) is a must for whale watchers.
+There are 58 National Parks conserving indigenous fauna and flora, and the country is a bird-watcher's paradise, with the most species of birds in the whole of North America.
+Marine life is abundant off these tropical shores and the (Gray Whale National Park) is a must for whale watchers.
 Beach resort cities such as Acapulco, Cancun and those of the Baja California region are considered to be a slice of heaven.
-The cities display wonderfully unique architecture and evidence of European colonial rule still exists, while El Zócalo in Mexico City, the second largest city square in the world, is where it all happens and is the best place to experience some real Mexican flavour!
+The wonderfully unique architecture and evidence of European colonial rule still exist in the cities, while El Zócalo in Mexico City, the second largest city square in the world, is where it all happens and is the best place to experience some real Mexican flavour!

 Most domestic travel throughout Mexico can be done by bus with several dozen companies operating by region.
 Passenger train transportation between cities is limited but flying domestically is considered the most efficient and safest mode of transport in Mexico.